im360john/gateway/README.md

       INFO Total number of columns with PII data: 2
    ```

-4. Explore results, the result would be saved in output file:
+4. Explore results, the result would be saved in output file `gateway.yaml`:
    ```yaml
    api:
      name: Awesome Readonly API